-The property is underlain by the Nisene-Aptos soil complex.
+The timbered portion of the property is underlain by the Nisene-Aptos soil complex.
 According to the Natural Resource Conservation Service the soil complex is well suited for the production of timber.
 The Nisene and Aptos soils are deep and well-drained.
 They formed in residuum derived from sandstone, siltstone or shale.
 Permeability of the soils is moderate.
 Effective rooting depth of the Nisene soil is 40 to 60 inches and 20-40 inches for the Aptos soil.
 Runoff is rapid, and the hazard of erosion is high.

-September 21, 2007
+October 8, 2007